defi-wonderland/aztec-handbook/docs/background/notes.md

 ## Properties
 Notes have certain properties essential for their operation and the  privacy guarantees:

+- **Append Only**: Notes cannot be modified and they are always linked to a specific contract that can access them.

 - **Cryptographically committed**: Notes themselves are never stored in their raw, unencrypted form directly on-chain.
 Instead, a cryptographic hash of the note, known as the note_commitment, is computed and stored.
 This commitment allows for verification of the note's existence and integrity without revealing its sensitive contents.

 - **Encrypted and privately owned**: The actual note data is encrypted using the recipient's **public key**.
 This ensures that only the intended owner, possessing the corresponding secret viewing key, can decrypt and access the note's information.